Georg Zoëga: Biography

 Jørgen Zoëga was born at Daler parish in Tønder Municipality, Southern Jutland.
-His father, Vilhad Christian Zoëga (1721–1790), whose family came originally from Northern Italy, was the parish priest at Møgeltønder Church (Møgeltønder kirke); his mother Henriette Emilie Ottosdatter Clausen (ca 1735–1763) was daughter of the superintendent of Schackenborg Castle (Schackenborg Slot).
+His father, Vilhad Christian Zoëga (1721–1790), whose family came originally from Northern Italy, was the parish priest at Møgeltønder Church; his mother Henriette Emilie Ottosdatter Clausen (ca 1735–1763) was daughter of the superintendent of Schackenborg Castle.
 His brother was botanist Johan Zoëga (1742–1788).

 As a boy, Jørgen was taught at home and then attended the gymnasium in Altona.
 He went in 1773 to the University of Göttingen and later to Leipzig, studying philosophy and the Classics.
 Repeated journeys to Italy developed an interest in archaeology, which had awakened early in him.
 In 1782, thanks to the Danish minister Ove Høegh-Guldberg (1731–1808), he received for two years a pension from the State.
 From Vienna, where he studied under the celebrated numismatist Joseph Hilarius Eckhel (1737–1798), Zoëga went to Rome early in 1783.
 Through introductions, he received here a kindly welcome from Stefano Borgia (1731–1804) then a prelate and later cardinal.